bluejw/BayesDrugComb/README.md

 # BayesDrugComb
-R data and code for the paper "A Bayesian Nonparametric Approach for Inferring Drug Combination Effects on Mental Health in People with HIV".
+R data and code for paper "A Bayesian Nonparametric Approach for Inferring Drug Combination Effects on Mental Health in People with HIV".

 ## Data